-Research shows that you should avoid certain foods and beverages, including highly processed foods, red meat, fried foods, and those rich in added sugars.
+Research suggests avoiding certain foods and beverages, including highly processed foods, red meat, fried foods, alcohol, and anything with added sugars.

 Keep in mind that lifestyle factors like your activity level, body weight, and smoking status are also vital to managing arthritis.

 Find a community that understands